NOORDUYN “NORSEMAN”(C.C.F.)

 Key Takeaways:

 • The Norseman aircraft, designed by Robert B.C.
-Noorduyn and entering production in Canada in 1935, was primarily developed as a lightweight freighter and transport for the Canadian bush.
+Noorduyn, began production in Montreal, Canada, in 1935, specifically for use as a lightweight freighter and transport in the Canadian bush.

-• During World War II, the Norseman IV, equipped with a 550-hp Pratt & Whitney Wasp engine, was widely used by both the R.C.A.F. and the U.S. Air Corps (UC-64) for utility transport and navigational training.
+• During World War II, the Norseman IV, powered by a Pratt & Whitney Wasp engine, was extensively utilized by both the R.C.A.F. and the U.S. Air Corps (as the UC-64) for utility transport and navigational training, with 759 units supplied to the latter.

 See a mistake?
 Contact us.